BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This document explains how to begin using Bitcoin from the command line.
 It presumes that you have a VPS that you installed bitcoin on and that is running bitcoind.
-It also presumes that you are connected to testnet, allowing for access to bitcoin without using real funds.
+It also presumes that you are connected to testnet, allowing for access to bitcoins without using real funds.
 We explained how to do this either by hand in [2A - Setting up a Bitcoin-Core VPS by Hand](./2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md) or by using a Linode StackScript at Linode.com in [2B - Setting up a Bitcoin-Core VPS with StackScript](./2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).

+* auto-gen TOC:
+{:toc}

 ## Part Zero: Getting Started with Bitcoin